 Tuesday, May 26, 2026

 We are circumnavigating Japan onboard the Crystal Symphony cruise ship.
-In selecting cruises, I pick the itinerary first, then see which cruise company has the best match.
+In selecting cruises, I always pick the itinerary first, then see which cruise company has the best match.
 In this case, Crystal had the best schedule: 21 nights onboard, 18 April to May 9.
 It is a small company currently with only two ships but an excellent reputation and devoted passengers.
 Most people we talk to have been on previous cruises with Crystal.

 Next up was a visit to Hiroshima on a day of steady all-day rain.
 At ground zero of the atomic bomb blast, the remain of one building has been let stand, and nearby is a peace museum.
 We visited a garden area and a hillside Buddhist complex until the substantial rain finally won out and we returned to our ship.